Cyclone with a catch: Indian fishermen enjoy bountiful haul

 DHUBRI, India (Thomson Reuters Foundation) - The cyclones that tear through India with increasing frequency often leave devastation in their wake.
 But sometimes they can also bring benefits, as the fisherman in India's lower Assam districts of Dhubri and Goalpara have discovered.

-In October, Andhra Pradesh and Odisha were hit by the deadly Cyclone Hudhud.
-The next day, fishermen hundreds of kilometres away in Assam noticed the Brahmaputra river teeming with hilsa fish, in far greater numbers than usual.
+In October, the Indian states of Andhra Pradesh and Odisha were hit by the deadly Cyclone Hudhud.
+The next day, fishermen hundreds of kilometers away in Assam, in India’s northeast, noticed the Brahmaputra river teeming with hilsa fish, in far greater numbers than usual.

 By catching and selling the much-sought-after fish, poor fishermen and traders were suddenly able to earn several times their regular income.